GPTP-workshop/gptp-workshop.github.io/accommodations.md

 {: .address}

 _Super_ close to the workshop venue.
 Literally down the street.
 Highly regarded by the folks who stayed there last year.
-There are a few rooms set aside for GPTP at a rate of $199.

 ### [Ann Arbor Bed & Breakfast](http://annarborbedandbreakfast.com)